phyuthwekhaing/phyuthwekhaing.github.io/_posts/2023-07-15-poisonous-fish-identifier-part-1-training-learner.md

-I trained the model a few times and found out that 10 times of finetuning is too much and overfitting, therefore, my model will stop at 7 iterations.
-You need to run a few time with different iteration size to train sufficiently at the same time without overfitting.
+I trained the model a few times and found out that 10 times of finetuning is too much since it's overfitting, therefore, my model should stop training at 7 iterations to avoid this.
+You need to run a few times with different iteration sizes to train sufficiently at the same time without overfitting.

 ```python